Photo Source: Trung Nguyễn Xuân - Pixabay

 Racially, culturally, and ethnically, the Japanese are one of the most homogenous people groups in the world.
 They identify themselves in terms of biological heritage, birth in Japan, a shared culture, and a common language (Japanese).

 At the end of WWII, Japan lay in ruins, but they soon emerged as an economic power.
 Today their economy is the third largest in the world.
-In order to keep their many multi-national corporations running the way they want them to, some have sent their staff members to other parts of the world, usually on a temporary basis.
+In order to keep their many multi-national corporations running the way they want them to, some Japanese have had to move around the world to countries like Finland.

-The majority of the Japanese live in Japan, but there is also a diaspora all over the world, especially in Brazil, the US, Canada, and Peru.
-A smaller number live in European countries like the Netherlands.
+The majority of the Japanese live in Japan, but there is also a diaspora all over the world, including European countries like Finland.

-Pray for the Holy Spirit to give the Japanese people in the Netherlands teachable and understanding hearts.
+Pray for the Holy Spirit to birth a cascading discipleship movement among the Japanese in Europe for God's glory.